 On August 14, 2008, the Higher Education Opportunity Act or HEOA (Public Law 110-315) reauthorized and expanded the Higher Education Act of 1965, as amended.
 HEOA amended the Clery Act and created additional safety- and security-related requirements for institutions.

-Because Northwest University participates in federal Title IV student financial assistance programs we must comply with HEA for each of our campuses (Kirkland, Salem, and Sacramento).
+Because Northwest University participates in federal Title IV student financial assistance programs we must comply with HEA for each of our campuses (Kirkland, WA and Salem, OR).